Skip to content

 How much can you expect to earn?

-The average annual salary for a full-time IT manager was $97,000 per year in 2016 (U.S.), according to Indeed Job Trends data reported by Glassdoor Inc., which tracks salaries posted by employees on its site.
+The average annual salary for a full-time IT manager was $96,000 per year, according to Indeed.

 However, salaries vary based on industry and experience level; at The Home Depot Inc., where I’m currently employed as an IT Manager of Technology Services Support Center Operations & Infrastructure Security (TSSCO), I earn $18/hour plus benefits (health care insurance paid 100% by The Home Depot).